Charles Lennox, 1st Duke of Richmond: Patron of cricket

 He was a patron of the game of cricket, then becoming a leading professional sport, and did much to develop it in Sussex.
 It is almost certain that he was involved with the earliest known "great match", which took place in the 1697 season and was the first to be reported by the press.
 The report was in the Foreign Post dated Wednesday, 7 July 1697:

 "The middle of last week a great match at cricket was played in Sussex; there were eleven of a side, and they played for fifty guineas apiece".

 The stakes on offer confirm the importance of the fixture and the fact that it was eleven-a-side suggests that two strong and well-balanced teams were assembled.
 No other details were given but the report provides evidence that cricket, in the form of "great matches" played for high stakes, was in vogue at the time.
-It was possibly an inter-county match: i.e., a Sussex XI versus a Kent XI or a Surrey XI.
-Richmond sponsored a team in the 1702 season against an Arundel side.
-His son Charles Lennox, 2nd Duke of Richmond inherited his interest in cricket and became the patron of both Sussex county cricket teams and Slindon Cricket Club.
+It was possibly an inter-county match: i.e., Sussex versus Kent or Surrey.
+Richmond sponsored a team, now known as the 1st Duke of Richmond's XI, in the 1702 season against Arundel.
+His son Charles Lennox, 2nd Duke of Richmond inherited his interest in cricket, and became a patron of both the Sussex and Slindon teams.